Dart-Code/Website/_docs/commands.md

 ## Dart: New Project

 This command simplifies creation of new Dart projects by using [stagehand](https://pub.dev/packages/stagehand).
-You will be asked to select a project typem, enter a name for your project and pick a folder to create it in.
+You will be asked to select a project type, enter a name for your project and pick a folder to create it in.
 The folder will be created and opened and all required files created automatically.
 A notification will appear once the creation process is complete and your project is ready to run.

 ## Dart: Change SDK